E.U. leaders face a moment of reckoning, as new figures show the bloc has exported more vaccine doses than it has administered

 In an interview with European broadcaster Euronews this week, Secretary of State Antony Blinken suggested that more such arrangements could be announced in the coming weeks.

-President Biden called in to the leaders’ summit on Thursday, but there was no immediate statement about vaccine sharing with Europe.
+President Biden called in to the leaders’ summit on Thursday, but there was no statement about vaccine sharing with Europe.

+“We agreed that we have a strong interest in working together to keep global supply chains functioning and to prepare already for the next challenges to come in this pandemic,” European Commission President Ursula von der Leyen said.

+She said that in addition to the coronavirus, Biden spoke about climate change, economic recovery, technological innovation and democracies defending human rights.

 After one year in which the United States largely served as an example for how not to respond to the coronavirus pandemic, the E.U. summit this week may mark a shift.
 Speaking to Greek TV channel ERT this week, Macron credited the United States for its quicker vaccine rollout.